carolinebvlt/Portfolio_cybersecurity/SSH_log_analyzer/ssh_log_analyzer.md

 The program will be able to do several things :

-- parsing log file into a list of dictionnary (one dict for each log)
+- parsing log file (with `regex` and `split()`) into a list of dictionnary (one dict for each log)
+- counting different occurences with `Counter`
+- display a report
+- analyze and display some alerts in case of suspicious behavior